Diabetes self-management

 Diabetes self-management refers to the ongoing process in which individuals with diabetes actively participate in managing their condition through lifestyle choices, medication adherence, blood glucose monitoring, and education, aimed at maintaining optimal blood sugar levels and preventing complications.
+Maintaining Healthy lifestyle choices, through planned and established behavioural changes, is essential to achieve balanced glucose levels and delay and treat type 2 diabetes mellitus.
+Numerous factors influence the patient's ability to comply with diabetes self-management.
+This includes encouragement and assistance from family members, individual resolution, effective health care provider patient, communication, use of health technological interventions such as mobile phone applications, self-management education, and a close relative of the family familiar with diabetes self-management.

 Diabetes is a chronic disease which affected over 537 million adults worldwide in 2021; it is predicted to reach 643 million people by 2030.
 It is a global health burden and improving the health outcomes for people with diabetes is critical to reducing the economic and human burden of diabetes.
 Self-management is the cornerstone for successful health outcomes in diabetes patients as there is a positive association between self-management behaviour and care outcomes.
 Self-management stresses the importance of the role of an individual and their responsibility in developing skilled behaviours to manage one's own illness.

 Self-management activities

 Healthcare organisations are increasingly focusing on providing diabetes self-management education and support programs to enable diabetes patients to effective self-management.
 Diabetes patients face daily challenges due to the impact of their decisions on their health outcomes.
-Diabetes self-management helps diabetes patients to make better decisions and change their behaviour to achieve better outcomes.
+Diabetes self-management helps diabetes patients to make better decisions and change their behaviour to achieve better outcomes.The ability to perform basic activities of daily living, such as bathing, dressing, walking, and climbing stairs, is positively associated with performing daily self-management activities, such as physical activity or foot care.
 Diabetes self-management activities mainly consist of seven self-care behaviours.
 They are healthy eating, monitoring indicators of diabetes, physical activity, taking medication, healthy coping, and problem-solving.